METALS-Aluminium hits one-month low on global demand worries

 Top steelmaker ArcelorMittal cut its estimate for global steel demand growth to between 0.5% and 1.5% in 2019 from a previous forecast of 1%-1.5%.

-“On the whole, I still have most of these base metals markets in deficit this year, but deficits don’t matter without better demand.”
+“On the whole, I still have most of these base metals markets in deficit this year, but deficits don’t matter without better demand,” Hamilton said.

-Benchmark aluminium on the London Metal Exchange dropped for a third session and slipped 0.9% to $1,784 a tonne in official open-outcry trading, its weakest since July 3.
+Benchmark aluminium on the London Metal Exchange dropped for a third session and slipped 1.1% in final open-outcry trading to $1,780 a tonne, its weakest since July 3.

 * FED: Also weighing on markets were comments by the head of the U.S. central bank that an interest rate cut might not be the start of a lengthy campaign to shore up the economy against risks.

-“People are taking it as slightly disappointing because they didn’t really signal that they’re going to cut again,” Hamilton said.

-* DOLLAR: The Fed comments helped to propel the dollar index to a 26-month peak, making commodities priced in the U.S. currency more expensive for buyers using other currencies.
+* DOLLAR: The U.S. Federal Reserve comments helped to propel the dollar index to a 26-month peak, making commodities priced in the U.S. currency more expensive for buyers using other currencies.

 * TRADE TALKS: U.S.-Chinese trade talks in Shanghai ended without any meaningful progress, “highlighting the reality that a deal is far from being reached”, ANZ said in a note.